hsacrey/cit281-project3/README.md

     Name: Hunter Sacrey
 */

 //Checks to see if coin value is [1, 5, 10, 25, 50, 100].
-If it doesn't match any of those then it's invalid.
-COMPLETE function validDenomination(coin){
+If it doesn't match any of those then it's invalid. function validDenomination(coin){
     return ([1, 5, 10, 25, 50, 100].indexOf(coin) !== -1) ? true : false;
 }